xsol40/so_long/README.md

-# 🧟 so_long - The Walking Dead Edition
+# 🧟 so_long - Inspired by The walking dead

 A 2D survival game inspired by **The Walking Dead** series.